 Do you need to hire a divorce lawyer?

-On TV and in the movies, divorce usually involves both parties and their lawyers settling things in court.
+On TV and in the movies, divorce usually involves both parties and their lawyers slugging it out or settling things in court.
 This does not have to be the case.
 The details of every divorce case are different.
 Depending on your unique situation, you may or may not need to hire a divorce lawyer.
 Whether you should hire a divorce lawyer or not depends on a number of factors, such as the type of divorce you are getting and the value of your assets.

-Should I Hire a Divorce Lawyer?
+Should You Hire a Divorce Lawyer?